 - Carefully cut out the back side of the heart.

 Back when I was sewing for my Etsy shop, I made hundreds of grain sack hearts.
 Some were sachets filled were lavender, some were ornaments filled with stuffing.
 Some had blue stripes and some had red.
 Of all those hundreds of hearts that I made, I didn’t save even one for myself.

 I have wanted to share this project for a long time, but more than that, I wanted to make some hearts that I could keep.
 I love the way they look in the basket on my blanket ladder and the light scent of lavender is so wonderful.

-I listed my best grain sack sources in this post: DIY Antique Grain Sack Ribbon Tutorial.
+I listed my best grain sack sources in this post: What You Need to Know About Grain Sack Fabric.